catherine-jiao/playwrightproject/README.md

-## This project is an automated E to E test written in Playwright covering more than 100 test cases。
+## This project is an automated E2E test written in Playwright covering more than 100 test cases

 ![CI/CD for Jenkins with playwright automation testing ](image/jenkinsshot.jpg)